ddriver88/OS_Upload/README.md

 **I would recommend using COS_LeadUploadFormatter_UI.py exclusively.**

 ## To Use COS_LeadUploadFormatter_UI.py
+- Ensure that you have [GIT installed](https://git-scm.com/downloads) for your current OS
 - Ensure you have [Python installed](https://www.python.org/downloads/)
 - When installing, **BE SURE TO ADD TO PATH** - it's the second checkbox in the screenshot below:
   - ![image](https://user-images.githubusercontent.com/26580229/235505498-0fe01c61-1ea8-4a40-90da-3cd7624e44c8.png)